 Now, I suspect that most of what I’ve written here is brand new for many of you, and that you’re not sure what to believe (or think it’s so foreign to what you were taught growing up that you’ll just reject it out of hand).
-This is quite sad when you think about it, since most of the ideas I’ve covered are considered to be “milk doctrines” for those who are new to the faith (vs “meat doctrines” for those who are more mature in the faith), as Paul would put it.
+This is quite sad since many of the ideas I’ve covered here are really “milk doctrines” for those who are new to the faith (vs “meat doctrines” for those who are more mature in the faith).
 However, for those chosen few of you who do dig deeper and then realize that you need to reject Churchianity and organized religion, you’ll be left wondering what you should do instead.
 Well, first of all, it means that you get to sleep in on Sunday mornings if you want to.
 Beyond that, however, if you can find an Open Church that actually teaches what the Bible says, it might be a good group to check out.
 Otherwise, just keep studying the Bible (you’re better off not attending any church than you are attending an Institutional Church.
-Yes, it’s important to not forsake the gathering of likeminded believers, but you won’t find many likeminded believers in the traditional denominations, at least not if you happen to agree with what I’ve mentioned in this article).
-Bottom line, those of you who are inspired to do so, come out of Babylon, then pull out your Bibles, concordances, and Koine Greek dictionaries, fire up your search engines, and start studying to “shew thyself approved.”
+Yes, it’s beneficial to fellowship with likeminded believers, but you won’t find many likeminded believers in the traditional denominations, at least not if you happen to agree with what I’ve mentioned in this article).
+Bottom line, to those of you who are inspired to come out of Babylon, pull out your Bibles, concordances, and Hebrew and Koine Greek dictionaries, fire up your search engines, and start studying to “shew thyself approved.”
 Be warned, however, that if you do come to the conclusions I have about the Bible you’ll likely be called a heretic by the “orthodox” members of Churchianity, and even shunned by many of them.
 But to that threat I simply repeat the words of A. E. Knoch: “Heretic” is the highest earthly title which can be bestowed at this time.